tonyjsouthern/nframe/Readme.md

 The website layout was made using Bulma (www.bulma.io) This is a project I will be working on in my free time updates will be slow.

+## Known Bugs
+Toggling blur causes background image to render incorrectly when saved Inability to save when either a screenshot or background is not present

 ## Page Link
 http://tiy-tj-nframe.surge.sh/